HappySeaFox/sail/FAQ.md

 ## How does SAIL support image formats?

-SAIL supports image formats through dynamically loaded SAIL plugins (codecs).
-End-users never work with the plugins directly.
+SAIL supports image formats through dynamically loaded SAIL codecs.
+End-users never work with the codecs directly.
 They always work with the abstract high-level APIs.

-## Can I implement an image decoding plugin in C++?
+## Can I implement an image decoding codec in C++?

 Yes.
-Your plugin just needs to export a set of public functions so SAIL can recognize and use it.
+Your codec just needs to export a set of public functions so SAIL can recognize and use it.
-Theoretically, you can implement your plugin in any programming language.
+Theoretically, you can implement your codec in any programming language.

-## Does SAIL preload all plugins in the initialization routine?
+## Does SAIL preload all codecs in the initialization routine?

-No. By default, SAIL doesn't preload all plugins in the initialization routine (`sail_init()`).
+No. By default, SAIL doesn't preload all codecs in the initialization routine (`sail_init()`).
 It loads them on demand.
-However, you can preload them explicitly with `sail_init_with_flags(SAIL_FLAG_PRELOAD_PLUGINS)`.
+However, you can preload them explicitly with `sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)`.

-## How does SAIL look for plugins?
+## How does SAIL look for codecs?

-Plugins (image codecs) paths search algorithm (first found path wins):
+Codecs paths search algorithm (first found path wins):

 ### Windows
-1. `SAIL_PLUGINS_PATH` environment variable
+1. `SAIL_CODECS_PATH` environment variable
-2. `<SAIL DEPLOYMENT FOLDER>\lib\sail\plugins`
+2. `<SAIL DEPLOYMENT FOLDER>\lib\sail\codecs`
-3. Hardcoded `SAIL_PLUGINS_PATH` in config.h
+3. Hardcoded `SAIL_CODECS_PATH` in config.h

 ### Unix (including macOS)
-1. `SAIL_PLUGINS_PATH` environment variable
+1. `SAIL_CODECS_PATH` environment variable
-2. Hardcoded `SAIL_PLUGINS_PATH` in config.h
+2. Hardcoded `SAIL_CODECS_PATH` in config.h

 ## I'd like to reorganize the standard SAIL folder layout on Windows

 I can surely do that.
-However, with the standard layout SAIL detects the plugins' location automatically.
+However, with the standard layout SAIL detects the codecs' location automatically.
-If you reorganize the standard SAIL folder layout, you'll need to specify the new plugins' location by setting the `SAIL_PLUGINGS_PATH` environment variable.
+If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by setting the `SAIL_CODECGS_PATH` environment variable.

-## How can I point SAIL to a different plugins location?
+## How can I point SAIL to a different codecs location?

-Set `SAIL_PLUGINGS_PATH` environment variable to a desired location.
+Set `SAIL_CODECGS_PATH` environment variable to a desired location.

 ## Describe the high-level APIs